The Yale School of Public Health Contributes to a National Report on Food Safety and Disease Outbreaks.

 “Most foodborne illness can be prevented.
 These findings underscore the important role of FoodNet in active foodborne disease surveillance and its role in helping to determine targeted action to address food safety,” said Sharon Hurd, Program Coordinator of Connecticut FoodNet at the Yale EIP.

 The CDC, meanwhile, has taken a number of steps to reduce foodborne illnesses, including the implementation of more stringent time and temperature controls for oysters after harvest, the creation of performance standards to reduce Campylobacter and the implementation of The Food Safety Modernization Act, which gives the FDA greater authority.

 Connecticut FoodNet is one of 10 FoodNet programs located at EIP sites around the country that conduct active population-based laboratory surveillance for bacterial and parasitic pathogens.

 Students from the Yale School of Public Health and Yale College work with full-time EIP FoodNet staff to conduct interviews to collect data on cases of foodborne illness and to assist in foodborne disease outbreak investigations.
 The students are part of the recently created group known as Foodborne Diseases Centers for Outbreak Response Enhancement or FoodCORE.

 “ The Yale EIP is a unique collaboration with the Connecticut Department of Public Health and CDC that allows Yale public health students to gain valuable experience working with state and national public health officials while still in school.
 More 170 students have gained experience by working with us over the past 18 years and many are now colleagues at either state or national public health agencies,” said James Meek, EIP’s associate director.

-This Article was submitted by Denise L Meyer, on Thursday, May 02, 2013.
+This article was submitted by Denise L Meyer on May 2, 2013.